RobertAmbroziak/BudgetWallet/README.md

 ### Setting Google Client Id

-Change the value in file `.\BudgetWallet\src\budgetwalletuiapp\src\config.js` GOOGLE_CLIENT_ID: ADD_YOUR_GOOGLE_CLIENT_ID_HERE.apps.googleusercontent.com to your Google Client Id.
+Change the value in file `.\BudgetWallet\src\budgetwallettsapp\src\config.ts` GOOGLE_CLIENT_ID: ADD_YOUR_GOOGLE_CLIENT_ID_HERE.apps.googleusercontent.com to your Google Client Id.
 If you don't do this, you will still be able to use the application, but without logging in with your Google account.
 How to configure Google and obtain this ID will be shown shortly

+### Setting Facebook Client Id

+Change the value in file `.\BudgetWallet\src\budgetwallettsapp\src\config.ts` FACEBOOK_CLIENT_ID: "ADD_YOUR_FACEBOOK_CLIENT_ID_HERE to your Facebook Client Id.
+If you don't do this, you will still be able to use the application, but without logging in with your Facebook account.
+How to configure Facebook and obtain this ID will be shown shortly

 ### Running by dotnet, npm  independently and and use an existing MS SQL database